azarcone/azarcone.github.io/content/courses/intro-R-linguists-11/index.md

 ---
-title: An introduction to statistics for linguists, for Phd Students
+title: An introduction to statistics for linguists
-#Blockseminar mit Übungen über experimentelles Design und Staristische Analyse mit R
-#für Promotionsstudenten der Institut für Linguistik an der Universität Stuttgart (Graduiertenkolleg, SFB 732)
-summary: A four-day course on statistics and R for linguists
+summary: A four-day course on statistics and R for Phd Students of Linguistics
 #tags:
 #- Complement Coercion
 #- Generalized Event Knowledge